Patliputra Sports Complex: Information

 The sports complex was inaugurated on 1 March 2012 with the inauguration of the first Women's World Cup Kabbaddi Championship in India.
-It was a grand affair in which 16 teams had participated from across the world.
+16 national teams participated.
 All India Federation Cup Wrestling tournament 2012 in March, the 31st National Taekwondo Championship was also held here in this sports complex in December, 2012.
-The 17th All India Postal Carrom Tournament has also concluded recently at the indoor stadium of the complex.
+The 26th All India Postal Carrom Tournament was held in 2022=2023 at the indoor stadium of the complex.

-The Bihar State Sports Authority and the Directorate of Youth Welfare and Sports own the complex and by default, control all the sports activities organised here.
+The Bihar State Sports Authority (BSSA) and the Directorate of Youth Welfare and Sports own the complex and by default, control all the sports activities organised at the complex.
 The approximate total cost accrued in building the sports complex has been estimated at ₹19.98 Crore.